lordvader-25/mynewwariogame/README.md

 Oh yea, that dragon, is actually your Father...
 So, you have to collect 11 stars across 4 levels in Minigame 1, escaping through obstacles and trying not to fall.

-While Minigame 2 has his minions, also called "Dragos", you have to avoid all 6 of them in order to beat the entire game and gain freedom, as well as making your dad (the dragon), that your not a failure..
+While Minigame 2 has his minions, also called "Dragos", you have to avoid all 6 of them in order to beat the entire game and gain freedom, as well as making your dad (the dragon) feel and understand, that your not a failure..

 # Contols
 While controls aren't WASD, they're arrow keys -